PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 We will need some kind of balance variable in our struct to store the state.

 You might encounter some problems.
-The first one is that we need to make the `balance` field mutable in `deposit()` method.
-The second one is that we need to make the struct itself mutable in the test.
+First, we need to make the `balance` field mutable in the `deposit()` method.
+Second, we need to make the struct itself mutable in the test.

-During writing a code, I also found that we can use a term `open` to create a new `Wallet` instance because we usually say `open an account` in the banking world.
+While writing the code, I also realized that we can use the term `open` to create a new `Wallet` instance because we usually say "open an account" in the banking world.
 So I created a new method `open()` to create a new `Wallet` instance.

 ```rust
 pub struct Wallet {